-Points 10-9 8-6 5-3 2-1 Available Accomplished Commendable Developing Needs Improvement Q&A demonstrated consistent thoughtfulness and professional-caliber insight, rooted in The contestants' responses demonstrated thoughtfulness and reflected successful attempts to address most of the material posed to him/her.
+Points 10-9 8-6 5-3 2-1 Available Accomplished Commendable Developing Needs Improvement Q&A The contestants' responses demonstrated consistent thoughtfulness and professional-caliber insight, rooted in reflexivity about the book.
+The contestants' responses demonstrated thoughtfulness and reflected successful attempts to address most of the material posed to him/her.
 The contestants' responses reflected a broad spectrum of levels of quality from answer to answer.
 The contestants' responses may reflect evident effort and passion but are inconsistent in the depth, accuracy, understanding, or insight offered in responses.